getify/You-Dont-Know-JS/async & performance/ch1.md

 console.log( a + b ); // 42
 ```

-This code has no expressed asynchrony to it (other than the rare `console` async I/O discussed earlier!), so the most likely assumption is that it would process line-by-line in top-down fashion.
+This code has no expressed asynchrony to it (other than the rare `console` async I/O discussed earlier!), so the most likely assumption is that it would process line by line in top-down fashion.

-But it's *possible* that the JS engine, after compiling this code (yes, JS is compiled -- see the *"Scope & Closures"* title of this book series!) might find opportunities to run your code faster by rearranging (safely) the order of these statements.
+But it's *possible* that the JS engine, after compiling this code (yes, JS is compiled -- see the *Scope & Closures* title of this book series!) might find opportunities to run your code faster by rearranging (safely) the order of these statements.
 Essentially, as long as you can't observe the reordering, anything's fair game.

 For example, the engine might find it's faster to actually execute the code like this: